Tharun-Akuthota/devTinder-web/README.md

   - to restart nginx `sudo systemctl restart nginx`
   - modify BASE_URL in front end project to "/api"
   - do git pull everytime made changes from local to server
-  - and build it again, copy to nginx
+  - and build it again, copy to nginx/
+  - add AWS IP to mongoDB

+- add dotenv file to server `sudo nano .env`

 # nginx config